How to Import Your Flying Blue Data

 Can I import without using cloud services?

 The PDF import requires Azure for accurate parsing.
-If you prefer not to use cloud services, you can manually add flights via "Add Flight" in the Flight Ledger, or import a JSON backup file via Data Settings.
+If you prefer not to use cloud services, you can manually add flights via "Add Flight" in the Flight Ledger, or import a JSON backup file via Settings.

 Ready to Import?